HUMANITARIAN AND COMPASSIONATE GROUNDS APPLICATION

-As your legal representative, Eastman Law Office will prepare your Humanitarian and Compassionate Grounds Application from start to finish ensuring that it is thoroughly prepared and well supported with an abundance of documentary evidence establishing that you have met all of the requirements set out in the Citizenship Act and its regulations.
+As your immigration lawyer, Eastman Law Office will prepare your Humanitarian and Compassionate Grounds Application from start to finish ensuring that it is thoroughly prepared and well supported with an abundance of documentary evidence establishing that you have met all of the requirements set out in the Citizenship Act and its regulations.
 We work with you to make certain that your application has the best possibility of being approved.

 Once your application is submitted Citizenship and Immigration Canada all future correspondence and communications pertaining to your application directly will be sent to Eastman Law Office.
 Our law office will continue to be your legal representative until a final determination is made on your Humanitarian and Compassionate Grounds Application.
 Should any issue arise in the processing of your Humanitarian and Compassionate Grounds application, Eastman Law Office will address it immediately.

 Call Eastman Law Office at (905) 451-1550 or e-mail us at firstname.lastname@example.org to have our law office prepare and submit your Humanitarian and Compassionate Grounds application.

 Please note that none of the information on this website should be construed as being legal advice.
 As well, you should not rely on any of the information contained in this website when determining whether and how to apply to any program offered by Immigration Canada.
 Canadian immigration law changes constantly, and therefore information contained on this website may be out of date and no longer valid.
 If you have a question about the contents of this website, or any question about Canadian immigration law, please contact Eastman Law Office.